How To: Install a Dryer Vent

 How to Install a Dryer Vent

 STEP 1: Determine the path of the ventilation duct.

 Dryer vent installation begins with a decision: By what route will the duct travel from your appliance to your home’s exterior?
 The shorter, the better.
 A straight path is the shortest possible route, but not always practical.
 If, say, your dryer sits in the basement, then the hose needs to make at least one turn.
 To complicate matters, the total length of the run should not exceed 25 feet—and that’s for a straight shot.
 From that maximum, deduct five feet for 90-degree bends, and two and a half feet for 45-degree ones.

 Now comes the most challenging part of dryer vent installation: putting a hole in the exterior wall.
 In most cases, the opening must be four and a quarter inches wide (for confirmation, consult the instructions provided by the manufacturer).
 I suggest drilling a pilot hole first, then going outside to double-check its position.
-If there’s no impediment, and you’re boring through wood, proceed to use the drill/driver, first outfitting the tool with a hole-saw attachment.
-To penetrate stucco or concrete, it’s easier to use a masonry bit to drill multiple holes around the circumference of the desired opening before manually chiseling out its interior.
+If there’s no impediment, and you’re boring through wood, proceed to outfit your drill with a hole-saw attachment (view on Amazon).
+To penetrate stucco or concrete, it’s easier to use a masonry bit (view on Amazon) to drill multiple holes around the circumference of the desired opening before manually chiseling out its interior.